ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-design.md

 The Key Management Interoperability Protocol (KMIP) for VMware service provides a 24x7 highly available service to allow the interconnection of vCenter to the Hyper Protect Crypto Service.
 For more information about the encryption design in for VMware® Regulated Workloads, see [Encryption](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-encryption).

 KMIP is a region-based service.
 Therefore, in the {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads dual region design a separate KMIP instance is used and interfaced into vCenter and Hyper Protect Crypto Service.
-Available regions are; Dallas, Washington DC, Sydney, London, Frankfurt, and Tokyo.
+The available regions are Dallas, Washington DC, Sydney, London, Frankfurt, and Tokyo.
 When you order the KMIP service, select the KMIP instance in the region where the {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads instance is deployed.

 ## Hyper Protect Crypto Service
 {: #vrw-dualregion-design-hpcs}